-Dirk Brossé, born in Ghent, Belgium, in 1960, is a multi-faceted composer and a respected conductor on the international music scene.
+Dirk Brossé, born in Ghent, Belgium, is a multi-faceted composer and a respected conductor on the international music scene.
 He is currently Music Director of 'The Chamber Orchestra of Philadelphia', Music Director of the Filmfestival Ghent and Music Director and Principal Conductor of the 'Star Wars in Concert World Tour'.
+Recent achievements include an Emmy Award nomination for his score to HBO/ BBC's television series 'Parade's End' and being awarded the honour of Knight in the Order of the Crown in Belgium.

 Dirk began his music studies at the Music Conservatories of Ghent and Brussels.
 He subsequently specialised in conducting, which he studied in Maastricht, Vienna and Cologne.
 Alongside his many guest professorships, he is currently Professor of Composition and Conducting at the Royal Conservatory of Music in Ghent.